 “St” Thomas Aquinas put it more bluntly that “a priest might happen to share in a sin committed by his subject, e.g by [carnal] knowledge of a woman who is his subject… If however, he were to absolve her, it would be valid” (Summa Theologica, 3:4:274-76).

-In other words, a confessor may be a rabid fornicator, pedophile, homosexual or indulges in porn, yet he still has “the power” to absolve Catholics of these very sins.
-Sometimes, after his own perverse fantasies have been fuelled by their confessions.
-Little wonder there have been reports of boys sodomised by priests in the confession booth.
-They went to him to be cleansed from their sins, but ended up more defiled because what the priest himself needs is just a “spark” for his lust to explode.
+In other words, a confessor may be a rabid fornicator, pedophile, homosexual or indulges in porn, yet he still has ‘the power’ to absolve Catholics of these very sins (sometimes, after his own perverse fantasies have been fuelled by their confessions!)
+Little wonder there have been cases of boys sodomised by priests in the confession booth.
+They went to him to be cleansed from their sins, but ended up more defiled because what the priest himself needs is just a “spark” for his perverted lust to explode.

 Auricular confession is mainly based on the belief that “all the bishops and priests of the Catholic Church have the power to forgive sins” – a power they claim was given to them by Jesus (Outlines of the Catholic Faith, 1979, 34).
 By way of reply:

 1. It is God – not man – who blots out sins.
-“I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins.”
+“I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more.
 (Is.
 43:25).
-He is the One “who forgiveth all thine iniquities” (Ps.
-103:3).
+He is the One forgives all our iniquities.

 To gain a right standing before God, one must receive the righteousness of Christ by faith in His perfect sacrifice.
-“But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted as righteousness” (Rom.
+“However, when someone, without working, puts faith in the one who justifies the godless, it is this faith that is reckoned as uprightness.”
+(Rom.
 4:5).

 4. Catholics point at some Bible verses for support.

 Jesus gave all the apostles and disciples power and authority to act in His name.
 But this was a declaratory power (Mt.
 16:18, 18:18).
-He sent them as the Father sent Him to “preach the gospel to the meek” (Lk.
+He sent them as the Father sent Him to “to bring the good news to the afflicted” (Lk.
 4:18).

 They were commanded to proclaim the gospel by which all who believe will receive forgiveness of sin (Matt.
 28:18, Mk.
 16:15, Lk.
 24:44).
 Jesus was the one saving men from their sins; the apostles were only His emissaries.
 They were not “little gods” given power to forgive and retain men’s sins.
 According to a commentator:

 “In this Gospel’s discourse sin is primarily failing to acknowledge the revelation of God in Jesus (cf. 8:24; 9:39-41; 15:22-24).
-Jesus’ words and works have been depicted as bringing about a judgement which the recipients make on themselves, as they either respond in belief or expose their sinful state of unbelief” (A. Lincoln, The Gospel According to St. John, 2005, 499).
+Jesus’ words and works have been depicted as bringing about a judgement which the recipients make on themselves, as they either respond in belief or expose their sinful state of unbelief” (Andrew Lincoln, The Gospel According to St. John, Hendrickson; New York, 2005, 499).

 The forgiveness of sins is received by faith in the Lord Jesus Christ.
-If the apostles had understood the words of Jesus in John 20:23 to mean listening to confessions, granting absolutions as Catholicism practices, there would have been several places in the NT where they did such, but there are none.
+If the apostles had understood the words of Jesus in John 20:23 to mean listening to confessions and granting absolution as Catholicism practices, there would have been several places in the NT where they did such, but there are none.
 Catholics desperately latch on to this verse and refuse to consider its proper context.

 II.
-James 5:16 “Confess your faults one to another, and pray for another, that ye may be healed…”
+James 5:16 “So confess your sins to one another, and pray for one another to be cured...”
+(NAB)

 The Greek word for fault (paraptoma) is different from that of sin (hamartia), though Christians do confess their sins to other believers and get prayed for.
 But it’s not “necessary for salvation” as Catholicism teaches.
 And to say that God will not forgive a person unless he confesses to a priest and does work of expiation is totally false.